oberonamsterdam/jsonapi-mock/README.md

 ```
 npx jsonapi-mock --port 3004 --watch db.json
 ```
 Run it in the directory of the .json file you want to use as a db (i.e, your project root), otherwise it'll generate a dummy one with some sample data.
-Make sure you're dummy data to start with is compliant with the jsonapi spec though, see `db.json` in this repo for more info on that.
+Make sure your dummy data is compliant with the jsonapi spec though, see `db.json` in this repo for more info on that.

 # Flags
 | Flag          | Description     |  Default |